 You have a 10-day grace period in which you can cancel a door-to-door sales contract for any reason.
-Here’s information on how to cancel your direct sales contract.
+Visit this page to get information about cancelling your contract.

 According to the law, a down payment (if you’re required to make one) should never be more than $100.

-A direct sales contract is not binding if the supplier doesn’t give you a copy of the contract at the time it’s entered into.
+A direct sales contract is not binding if the business doesn’t give you a copy of the contract at the time it’s entered into.
 By law, the contract must contain specific information.

 There’s a lot more to know about door-to-door sales contracts.
 Visit our Consumer Help page to read more.